 4. In the case of the temporary closure of a polling station, a PEC shall, immediately after polling is terminated or suspended, decide to approve or revoke the relevant decision made by the PEC chairperson.
 If the decision of the commission chairperson concerns the suspension of the polling, the decision of the commission on confirming or revoking the decision shall be reflected in the log-book, the reason and the time of the suspension of the polling shall be indicated and confirmed by the signatures of the commission members.
-If the decision of the commission chairperson concerns the termination of the polling, the decision of the commission on confirming or revoking the decision shall be taken by an ordinance, where the reason and the time of the termination of the polling shall be indicated.
+If the decision of the commission chairperson concerns the termination of the polling, the decision of the commission concerns the termination of the polling, the decision of the termination of the polling and the time of the termination of the polling shall be indicated.
 As soon as the cause of the suspension of polling has been removed, the polling process shall be resumed by an ordinance of the commission chairperson.
 If the polling is declared terminated, it shall not be resumed.